 Limbaugh and Hannity’s sudden revelation of an unequal justice system seems to be predicated on two things.
 Hillary Clinton wasn’t locked up for deleting 30,000 emails.
 And the DOJ decided to launch a Special Counsel to look into whether their was more than just a bromance between Putin and Trump.

 Not a single jail sentence for mortgage or financial executives that bankrupted the entire financial system in 2008?
-Fair.
+Also equitable.

 No in the long arc of judicial equity it seems many things have escaped Hannity and Limbaugh’s definition of a “two tiered” system of justice.